phpDocumentor/fig-standards/proposed/phpdoc-tags.md

 #### Description

-The `@api` tag should may applied to public "Structural Elements" to highlight them in generated documentation, pointing the consumer to the primary public API components of a library or framework.
+The `@api` tag MAY be applied to public "Structural Elements" to highlight them in generated documentation, pointing the consumer to the primary public API components of a library or framework.

-Other "Structural Elements" with a public visibility may be listed less prominently in generated documentation.
+Other "Structural Elements" with a public visibility MAY be listed less prominently in generated documentation.

-See also the [`@internal`](#58-internal), which may be used to hide internal API components from generated documentation.
+See also the [`@internal`](#58-internal), which MAY be used to hide internal API components from generated documentation.

 #### Example